wpzapp/contracts/README.md

 # WP-ZAPP: Contracts

-Set of interfaces used by various WP-ZAPP libraries and modules.
+Set of interfaces used by various WP-ZAPP modules and libraries.